 So having time to think about your CTA can improve your ROI.
 The word, the design, the placement, if it's a button or not.
 Everything can make a difference there.
 Merely having a traditional CTA won't get the best results - and historically email designers have put little thought on that -, so let's see what we can do to get it better.

-Make sure your CTA is visible and identifiable
+Make sure your CTA is visible and identifiable.

 To be more noticeable, your CTA has to stand out.
 And the most effective way to do so is making a text that is legible and big enough - but not as big as to be a nuisance.
-Also, choose a font that matches your email and makes it blend it with the rest of it, making it as organic as possible.
+Also, choose a font that matches your email and blend it with the rest of it, making it as organic as possible.

 Learning how to write your CTAs effectively

-You also have to avoid what we call "spammy" words, like you, do in your subject line.
+You also have to avoid what we call "spammy" words, like you do in your subject line.
 Those words are things like: free, miracle, satisfaction - you can see a good list here.

-Also, have a CTA that is short and simple, self-explanatory.
+Also, have a CTA that is short and straightforward, self-explanatory.
 Good CTAs go from 1 word to 5 words, rarely more than that (as it starts to look very messy).
-The best CTA length is 3-5 words: low-friction word followed by reward and how fast your user is going to get his gratification (such as now or instantly).
+The best length is 3-5 words: low-friction word followed by reward and how fast your user is going to get his gratification (such as now or instantly).

-Nobody clicks if the email goes to spam
+Nobody clicks if the email goes to spam.

 That's what we provide, by the way.
 What is email validation, you may ask?
 Well, to put it simply: imagine that you have an email list for over one year.
 You started with 0 emails, and now it has 30,000 emails.
 Without validation, you will send emails to all these 30,000 addresses, and some would return - those are invalid emails.
 Over time it's a cost (as mail SaaS are usually pricier when you have tons of emails), and it damages your sender reputation.